bayleeadamoss/zazu-fallback/readme.md

 You can add your own custom searches by editing the searches.js file located in `.zazu/plugins/tinytacoteam/zazu-fallback`.

-For example, if you setup a custom search in Chrome for Google Cache, it would look like this:
+For example, if you setup a custom search in Chrome for Google's cache, it would look like this:

 `https://webcache.googleusercontent.com/search?q=cache:%s
 `